Scientists ask USDA to add water to MyPlate

-Christina Hecht, UC Nutrition Policy Institute coordinator, asked UC Cooperative Extension specialists in California for input on MyPlate.
+In preparing for a visit with USDA officials at their Washington, D.C., headquarters, Christina Hecht, UC Nutrition Policy Institute coordinator, asked UC Cooperative Extension specialists in California for input on MyPlate.
 Their enthusiasm was unanimous.

 “They see MyPlate as the face of the dietary guidelines and are very supportive of using the image as a teaching tool,” Hecht said.
 “They also supported the idea of adding a symbol for water.”